-Business Development: The Company continually improves its operations including the following recent and ongoing developments:
+• Business Development: The Company continually improves its operations including the following recent and ongoing developments:

-West Africa: The Company continues to maintain its strong presence in West Africa in three primary countries being Ghana, Cote d'Ivoire and Mali.
-In Burkina Faso, the Company is gradually reducing its presence due to security concerns.
-In Zambia, the Company currently is not drilling and has redeployed its rigs and ancillary equipment to other countries to keep up with demand.
+West Africa: The Company continues to maintain its strong presence in West Africa in two primary countries being Ghana and Cote d'Ivoire and is still drilling in Mali but to a lesser extent.
+In the third quarter of 2023, the Company has commenced drilling in Senegal.
+In Burkina Faso, due to security concerns the Company completed its final drill program in the third quarter of 2023.
 Management's plans for its primary countries in West Africa include continuing to add more rigs for existing clients and adding new clients.